etimberg/personal-site-hugo/content/about.md

 Initially I worked on [Multisim](https://en.wikipedia.org/wiki/NI_Multisim) which is primarily written in C++.
 I had a chance to work in some fairly old legacy code, including the Berkeley [SPICE](https://en.wikipedia.org/wiki/SPICE) engine.

 <br>
 Since December of 2014, I have been a maintainer of [Chart.js](http://chartjs.org).
 In that time I have written a lot of the improvements for the version 2 release including multiple axis support and the ability to create new scale types with relative ease.
+I am also the author of a number of extensions for Chart.js including [Chart.Zoom.js](https://github.com/chartjs/Chart.Zoom.js), [Chart.Annotation.js](https://github.com/chartjs/Chart.Annotation.js), and [Chart.Smith.js](https://github.com/chartjs/Chart.smith.js).

 <br>
 To contact me, email me at evert [dot] timberg [at] gmail.com or send me an invitation to connect on social media.